Paragard: Package Insert / Prescribing Info

 11. Paragard Description

-Paragard is packaged together with an insertion tube and solid white rod in a Tyvek® polyethylene pouch that is then sterilized.
-A moveable blue flange on the insertion tube aids in gauging the depth of insertion through the cervical canal and into the uterine cavity (See Figure 1) [see Dosage and Administration (2.3)].
+Paragard is packaged with a sterile pre-assembled inserter as a single-use, disposable device in a tray and in a Tyvek® polyethylene pouch.
+A moveable blue flange on the insertion tube aids in gauging the depth of insertion through the cervical canal and into the uterine cavity (See Figure 11) [see Dosage and Administration (2.3)].

 12. Paragard - Clinical Pharmacology